Claims over UBS Options Strategy Soar

 The core of the claims is that UBS misrepresented the risks of the options strategy.

-“UBS represented that it would combine put and call options on the S&P 500 Index in a ‘non-directional’ manner to generate modest income and to limit risk,” said Jeffrey Kaplan, a Los Angeles-based lawyer.
+“UBS represented that it would combine put and call options on the S&P 500 Index in a ‘non-directional’ manner to generate modest income and to limit risk,” said Kaplan.
 “UBS also stated that YES would have limited correlation to market movements.”

-Craig McCann, an economist who testifies as an expert witness on behalf of investors, posted a blog on Wednesday in which he stated that maximum losses on the out-of-the money bear calls and bull puts that UBS entered far exceeded the premiums paid for a spread strategy that it said it would avoid.
+Craig McCann, an economist who testifies as an expert witness on behalf of investors, posted a blog on Wednesday in which he stated that maximum losses on the out-of-the money bear calls and bull puts that UBS entered far exceeded the premiums paid for the “four-legged” options spread strategy.

-The YES strategy was created in 2004 for advisors at Credit Suisse’s private banking group and was introduced to UBS by Matthew S. Buchsbaum and Scott M. Rosenberg, who joined in November 2015 after Credit Suisse said it was closing its U.S. brokerage operations.
+It was created in 2004 for advisors at Credit Suisse’s private banking group and was introduced to UBS by Matthew S. Buchsbaum and Scott M. Rosenberg, who joined UBS in November 2015 after Credit Suisse said it was closing its U.S. brokerage operations.

 Their BrokerCheck records are splotched with 32 claims from customers since 2018 over the “options overlay” strategy, with four of the claims denied or withdrawn.
 Damage claims range between $422,000 and $10 million, according to the database.

-Losses in the YES strategy occurred when the S&P 500 moved out of a range that UBS’s marketers said was bound by the “Iron Condor” strategy.
+Losses in the YES strategy exploded this year when the S&P 500 moved out of a range that UBS’s marketers said was bound by the “Iron Condor” strategy.
 The S&P 500 plunged 34% between February 19 and its March 23 low as the coronavirus pandemic halted the economy nationwide.

 Rosenberg declined to comment and Buchsbaum did not return a call for comment.